Last Updated on 18 February 2026 by Cycloscope

 She asks us for a crazy price, something like 5 USD, more than a new Sarong.
 After a long discussion in which I pointed out to the lady that trying to defraud people and make money with religion will not be good for her karma, we will only go out by renting the belts for a small charge.

-The temple is interesting, rebuilt up on the caldera ridge in 1926 after an eruption of Mount Batur destroyed the old one down in the crater.
-There are a large number of shrines and huge eleven roofed meru.
+The temple is interesting, rebuilt on the caldera ridge in 1926 after an eruption of Mount Batur destroyed the old one down in the crater.
+There are a large number of shrines and a huge eleven-roofed meru.

 Lake Batur